nolan-h-hamilton/ROCCO/README.md

 ## What

-ROCCO is an efficient algorithm for detection of "consensus peaks" in large datasets with multiple HTS data samples (namely, ATAC-seq), where an enrichment in read counts/densities is observed in a nontrivial subset of samples.
+ROCCO is an efficient algorithm for detection of "consensus peaks" in large datasets with multiple HTS samples (e.g., ATAC-seq), where an enrichment in read counts/densities is observed in a nontrivial subset of samples.

 ### Input/Output